School of Law

 Prior to joining the USC faculty in 2016, Ms. Ross was a research specialist at McNair Law Firm (now Burr Forman McNair).
 She previously practiced public finance law at McNair Law Firm, and she has taught legal research and writing to paralegal students on the community college level.
 She was the 2016 South Carolina chapter president of the Special Libraries Association, an international professional organization for librarians in any specialized setting, such as medicine, business, or law.
 She is active in the American Association of Law Libraries and serves on the South Carolina Bar Technology Committee.

-Ms. Ross teaches Legal Research, Analysis & Writing.
+Ms. Ross teaches Legal Research, Analysis & Writing, and has taught Advanced Legal Research and Supervised Legal Research.
 Her research interests include access to legal information, and technology in law practice.

 - Legal Research, Analysis & Writing I (LAWS 533)